Riemannian metrics on differentiable stacks: Rigidity of compact groupoids

 Theorem \ref{thm:rigidity} is a far-reaching generalization of several classic rigidity results in differential geometry, which one can deduce as immediate corollaries: \begin{itemize} \item the rigidity of Lie group structures on a compact manifold, implied by the deformation theory of Lie algebras (\cite{nr}); \item the rigidity of smooth actions $K\action M$ of a fixed compact group on a fixed compact manifold, obtained by Palais and Stewart (\cite{palais}). \end{itemize}

-The classical results on rigidity of compact fibrations, and more generally foliations, obtained by Rosenberg {\em et al} (\cite{rosenberg1,rosenberg2}), also admit versions that can be derived from our framework, as we shall see next.
+The classical results on rigidity of compact fibrations, and more generally foliations, obtained by Epstein-Rosenberg and Hamilton (\cite{rosenberg1,hamilton}), also admit versions that can be derived from our framework.
+This is elaborated in \cite{dhf-note}.

-Recall that a foliation $\F$ is called compact Hausdorff if its leaves are compact and the orbit space is Hausdorff.
-A version of the local Reeb stability shows that this is the case if and only if every leaf admits arbitrarily small saturated opens over which $\F$ is equivalent to a flat bundle foliation \cite[Thm 4.3]{epstein}.
-If $\F$ is compact Hausdorff then its holonomy groups are finite, its leaves without holonomy $L_0$ are all diffeomorphic, and they comprise a dense open set.
-Moreover, we can use the local model to explicitly build the holonomy groupoid $\hol(\F)\toto M$, and conclude that $\hol(\F)$ is Hausdorff and $s:\hol(\F)\to M$ proper (see \cite[Section 2]{cdf}).

-Following Example \ref{deformations} (c), a deformation of a foliation $\F$ on $M$ parametrized by $\epsilon\in I$ is defined as a foliation $\tilde\F$ on $M\times I$ that is tangent to the manifolds $M\times t$ and restricts to $\F$ on $M\times 0$.
-A deformation $\tilde F$ is trivial if its restriction to a neighborhood of $0$ in $I$ is isomorphic to the product foliation $\F\times 0$.
-A foliation admiting only trivial deformations is called rigid.

-\begin{corollary} Let $M$ be a compact connected manifold, and let $\F$ be a compact Hausdorff foliation over it.
-Then $\F$ is rigid if and only if its generic leaf $L_0$ satisfies $H^1(L_0)=0$. \end{corollary}

-\begin{proof} A leaf $L$ of $\F$ is also a leaf of $\tilde\F$, and we can compare both holonomies: there is a restriction homomorphism

-which is onto, and we denote its kernel by $K$.
-We claim that if the generic leaf $L_0$ satisfies $H^1(L_0)=0$ then $K=0$ and both holonomies agree.
-Assuming this, we have that every leaf of $\tilde\F$ at time zero is compact with finite holonomy, hence it admits a local linear model.
-By compactness of $M$, we can pick a sufficiently small neighborhood $0\in J\subset I$ and cover $\tilde\F|_{M\times J}$ with local linear models.
-Hence $\tilde\F|_{M\times J}$ is compact Hausdorff and it follows by the above remarks that its holonomy groupoid $\hol(\tilde\F)\toto M\times J$ is source-proper.
-This groupoid can be regarded as a proper groupoid deformation of the compact groupoid $\hol(\F)\toto M$, and hence it is locally trivial (cf.~Theorem \ref{thm:rigidity}).

-So let us suppose now that the generic leaf $L_0$ satisfies $H^1(L_0)=0$ and show that $K=0$.
-Let us start by observing that any leaf $L$ of $\F$ has finite holonomy, so it is \emph{finitely} covered by a generic leaf, so we actually have $H^1(L)=0$ for every leaf.
-Now, given $[\gamma]\in \hol_L(\tilde\F)$, according to the Thurston Stability Theorem (cf. \cite[Thm 2]{thurston}), either $[\gamma]$ is trivial or the linear holonomy $\d[\gamma]$ is non-trivial.
-Using coordinates $(x,t)$ with $x$ in $M$ and $t\in I$, we can represent the linear holonomy as a matrix